EricBuhles/Thermo_Project/README.md

 This project should make a text behind a one way mirror visible, by increasing the brightness of LEDs, due to the rise of Temperature detected by the sensor.

-Therefore a Waveshare MLX90614 is connected to a Arduino Nano33 iOT
+Therefore a Waveshare MLX90614 is connected to a Arduino Nano33 iOT, which is outputting the temperature changes as an LED signal